-- A bluish tinge to the hands or lips - the medical term for this is 'cyanosis'.
+- Cyanosis: a bluish tinge to the hands or lips.
 It can be noticed when at rest and may worsen with exertion.

 - Confusion and reduced consciousness - this can occur when either the blood oxygen levels are low or when the carbon dioxide level increases.

 - There may also be features of the underlying cause - for example, chest pain in heart disease, weakness of limbs in neurological disorders, wheeze in asthma.

 When the healthcare professional makes an assessment, they may find the following:

 - A bluish tinge to lips and fingers (cyanosis).

 - Restlessness, anxiety, confusion, fits (seizures) or coma - these can occur due to the abnormalities in blood gases.